 'Be quiet,' said he.
 'It is beginning.'

+own blood.
 I saw a man, fighting the frenzy, tear handfuls of his own hair from his head.
 But it was coming upon him, and he could

 'Kurii,' I heard someone say. '